For AI agents

 Sub-agent / CI usage

-For non-interactive flows (CI pipelines, sub-agents calling other sub-agents), skip login entirely:
+For non-interactive flows (CI pipelines, sub-agents calling other sub-agents), skip login entirely and reuse a key the user already created — TOKENROUTE_API_KEY authenticates the gateway directly:

 export TOKENROUTE_API_KEY=sk-tr-...